Sararagab/Covid-19-Statistic-using-Pandas/README.md

 # Covid 19 statistics for Norway
-This code will show the statistics for Covid19 disease in Norway plotting new cases, confirmed, recovered and deaths,
+This code will show the statistics for Covid19 disease in Norway plotting new cases, confirmed, recovered and deaths.

 ### Getting started
 Install Anaconda from [here](https://www.anaconda.com/products/individual)